tjunghans/lectures/fe-testing/articles/testing-basics.md

 # Testing Basics
 This article covers the basics very quickly.
-Most of it is derived from [Christian Johansen's excellent book, Test-Driven JavaScript Development](http://tddjs.com).
+Most of it is derived from [Christian Johansen's excellent book, Test-Driven JavaScript Development](http://tddjs.com) and summarized.

 Following now are some terms that you should become familiar with when testing.